-The Early Years Foundation Stage at Windlesham School currently consists of the Nursery class (The Owlets) and a Reception class.
+The Early Years Foundation Stage at Windlesham School currently consists of the Nursery class (The Owlets) and two Reception classes.
 Each class has a teacher supported by trained and experienced teaching assistants to ensure the correct adult to child ratios are met.